 Gone are the days of canned soups and packaged sandwiches.
 Now, patrons in the “Destination Christmas” section of Selfridges’s London store can watch a Moët & Chandon mini bottle pop out at the press of a button.
-That too a limited edition specifically produced for Selfridges, with a green art-deco label bearing Swarovski crystal embellishments.
+That too is a limited edition specifically produced for Selfridges, with a green art-deco label bearing Swarovski crystal embellishments.

 “On the other hand, consumers who don’t buy Champagne might be impressed to see it sold in a vending machine.
-And they are likely to also notice the brand name.
+And they are also likely to notice the brand name.
 Possibly it might influence some of these consumers to consider buying Moët & Chandon in the future.”
-Either way, shopping this holiday season will consist a whole lot of bubbly glugging minus the hassle of flute clinking.
+Either way, shopping this holiday season will consist of a whole lot of bubbly glugging minus the hassle of flute clinking.
 The machine holds hundreds of 200ml bottles, which cost $29 each, a meager amount for budding luxury buyers when compared to other bottles for purchase at the department store.
-In addition to being sold there, the mini bottles will also be available on the ecommerce site of Selfridges.
+In addition to being sold there, the mini bottles will also be available on the eCommerce site of Selfridges.

 [Via – Luxurydaily]